 Training

 As part of your planning you will need to identify what training you will need to provide to your staff and, importantly, how you will deliver this training for the May 2021 poll(s) in light of the current circumstances.
-We will be providing you with much of the detail of what you will need to cover in your training in additional guidance that will follow, such as the updated polling station handbook and briefing templates for polling staff and for candidates and agents, but at this stage of your preparations, you should focus on planning for how training will be delivered.
+We have provided you with the detail of what you need to cover in your training in the updated polling station handbook and briefing templates for polling staff and for candidates and agents.

 How will you...?